Jon Heder

 Jonathan Joseph Heder (/'hiːdər/; born October 26, 1977) is an American actor.
-He is best known for his breakout lead role as the title character of the comedy film Napoleon Dynamite (2004).
-He also voiced the character in the Fox animated series of the same name (2012).
+He is best known for his breakout role as the awkward nerd Napoleon in the comedy film Napoleon Dynamite (2004).
+He also voiced Napoleon in the Napoleon Dynamite animated series (2012).

 Heder has had starring roles in the comedy films The Benchwarmers (2006), School for Scoundrels (2006), Blades of Glory (2007), Mama's Boy (2007), When in Rome (2010), Reality (2014), and Ghost Team (2016).
 He also had starring roles in the drama films For Ellen (2012) and Walt Before Mickey (2015).
 Heder had starring voice roles in the animated film Surf's Up (2007) and its sequel, Surf's Up 2: WaveMania (2017), as well as Thelma the Unicorn (2024).
 He had a main voice role on the Disney XD animated series Pickle and Peanut (2015–2018).

 Early life

 Heder was born on October 26, 1977, in Fort Collins, Colorado, the son of Helen (née Brammer) and physician James Heder.
-He has an identical twin brother, Dan; an older sister, Rachel; an older brother, Doug; and two younger brothers, Adam and Matt.
+He has an identical twin brother, Dan; an older sister, an older brother, and two younger brothers.
 He is of Swedish descent, and is a nephew by marriage of former NFL player Vai Sikahema.
 When he was about two years old, he and his parents moved to Salem, Oregon.
 He attended Walker Middle School in Salem and graduated from South Salem High School in 1996, where he was a member of the swim team and drama club.
 He is also an Eagle Scout, and served as a Scoutmaster in 2010.

 A 2002 alumnus of Brigham Young University, Heder worked on the short animated film Pet Shop.
-While attending BYU, he befriended Jared Hess and starred in Hess' short film Peluca, which was later expanded into Napoleon Dynamite.
+While attending BYU, he befriended Jared Hess and starred in Hess's short film Peluca, which was later expanded into Napoleon Dynamite.